 While locally in New York graffiti was seen and treated as vandalism, enthusiasts in Europe recognized artistic value in the "tagging" and brought these young writers to their continent to produce and exhibit work.
-Graffiti was an instant hit in Europe and by the mid 1980's the writers, who in America were looked upon as criminals, were treated as celebrities in countries like Italy and Germany.
+Graffiti was an instant hit in Europe and by the mid 1980's the writers, who in America were looked upon as criminals, were treated as celebrities in countries like Italy and Germany

 Rise of "Street Art"

 By the late 1980's the graffiti culture in New York was faltering due to increased penalties and the absence of the original leaders, who were overseas or busy with other endeavors.
 Meanwhile in Europe the movement was just gaining traction.
-In the 1990's European artists experimented with new styles, which have become referred to as post-graffiti and street art.
+In the 1990's European artists experimented with new styles, which have become referred to as post-graffiti or street art.
 A French artist known as Blek Le Rat is attributed with introducing the stencil, a form of spray art which grew popular over the next decade.
 In recent years the stencil has been made famous by notorious British artist Banksy.

 By the 2000's, street art was followed around the world and top artists became household names.
 UK artist Banksy gained reverence and notoriety for his thought provoking images which appear in the unlikeliest of places.
-His work has subsequently commanded unheralded prices at top art auctionhouses.
+His work has subsequently commanded unheralded prices at top art auction houses.
 The rise of the internet and social media has allowed for fans to follow their favorite artists, and for writers to collaborate across continents, cultures and language barriers.

 The acceptance of street art into mainstream art circles has created social controversies.
 In late 2012 a Banksy piece disappeared from a London wall and resurfaced at a luxury art auction in Miami, Florida.
 Residents of its original London neighborhood expressed protest.
 They felt strongly that as a work of art it belonged to the community where it was created, and that it should be returned.
-The auction went ahead nonetheless and the piece was sold to a private collector for 1.1 million dollars.
+The auction went ahead nonetheless and the piece was sold to a private collector for 1.1 million dollars

 How the Tour Works